 What is Legionnaires’ disease?

 Legionnaires’ disease (or Legionellosis) is a type of pneumonia.
-It is caused by a type of bacteria (Legionella) that grows in warm water.
+It is caused by bacteria (Legionella) that grow in warm water.

 Is the disease contagious?

 No. Legionnaires’ disease is not spread from person to person.
-People only get sick by breathing in water vapor containing the bacteria (for example, by inhaling contaminated mist from faucets, showers, whirlpools or cooling towers).
+People only get sick by breathing in water vapor containing the bacteria.
 People who are sick cannot make others sick.

 Who is at risk?